Uncovering Bristol's connection to transatlantic chattel slavery

 Why We’re Doing It: Our Commitment to Racial Justice and Contested Heritage

 We believe that by understanding this history and engaging with the uncomfortable truths of the past, we can foster a more inclusive and just future for all.
-This trail is a step towards fulfilling that vision.
+This trail is one element of fulfilling that vision.

 Bristol’s Role in Transatlantic Chattel Slavery